QCLovers/PyTDSCF/README.md

-PyTDSCF is a package for high-dimensional wave-packet dynamics simulation based on tensor-networks.
+PyTDSCF is a package for high-dimensional wave-packet dynamics simulations based on tensor networks.

 You can calculate
 - Wave packet relaxation